Takeda Lullaby: Recordings

+The song was popularised in Taiwan through a 1975 adaptation sung by Judy Ongg, with Chinese lyrics written by her father, Ongg Ping-tang (翁炳榮).
+Compared to the original, the Taiwanese version had nothing to do with discrimination but was titled "qidao" (祈禱 (祈祷, qídǎo, pray)) and focused on hope.
+This version is often taught in primary schools.

 In 2001, singer Eri Sugai included a version of the song on her album Mai.

-In 2017, the folk supergroup Bendith included a Welsh language version on their Bendith EP.
+In 2017, the folk supergroup Bendith included a Welsh-language version on their self-titled EP.